-Hangman can be played online or in person, and it is a great way to get employees to work together to solve a problem.
+Hangman is a great hybrid team building game since it can be played online or in person, and it is a great way to get employees to work together to solve a problem.
 In the game, one player thinks of a word or phrase, and the other players try to guess the word or phrase by guessing letters.

 If they guess a letter that is in the word or phrase, they get a point.
 If they guess a letter that is not in the word or phrase, they lose a point.
 The team with the most points at the end of the game wins.

 22. Multiplayer video games